 For each department, the category that is the most representative of that department must be different from that of the main business and that of other departments.

 An individual practitioner is a public-facing professional, typically with their own customer base.
 Doctors, dentists, lawyers, financial planners and insurance or estate agents are all individual practitioners.
-Listings for practitioners may include title or degree certification (e.g. Dr., MD, JD, Esq., CFA).
+Business Profiles for practitioners may include title or degree certification (e.g. Dr, MD, JD, Esq., CFA).

 - They can be contacted directly at the verified location during stated hours.

-A practitioner shouldn't have multiple listings to cover all of their specialisations.
-Sales associates or lead generation agents for corporations aren't individual practitioners and aren't eligible for a listing.
+A practitioner shouldn't have multiple Business Profiles to cover all of their specialisations.
+Sales associates or lead generation agents for corporations aren't individual practitioners and aren't eligible for a Business Profile.

 Multiple practitioners at one location